kaidez/kaidez.github.io/_posts/2017-03-08-web-developer-job.md

   <li class="post-list-item">those tech questions may suck, but they help hiring managers weed out experienced developers with the non-experienced ones.</li>
 </ul>

 Coding bootcamp grads work hard and deserve a shot at some jobs.
-But they should know that they're competing with experienced developers for the same jobs and the latter is more desired.
+But they should know that they're competing with the more desirable experienced developers for the same jobs.

-<em><strong>UPDATE</strong>: I speak hiring managers and recruiter friends regularly and from what they tell me, It's not getting easier for Bootcamp grads.</em>
+<em><strong>UPDATE:</strong> I speak to hiring manager & recruiter friends regularly and from what I'm hearing, it's not getting easier for Bootcamp grads.
+There are tons of unfilled front end web developer jobs out there at the time of this update: the hiring managers in charge of filling them are ignoring the bootcamp resum&eacute;s more that they're reading them.
+In fact, companies are looking at computer science graduates to fill front end web dev jobs more and more, not because they're the only ones with JavaScript, but because the further weeds out the bootcampers.</em>

 <h2>Indeed is the best online job search tool</h2>